 As a finance expert, you operate at the company’s financial heart.
 It’s your job to develop and control procedures and systems so that decision-making is based on objective analysis and quantifiable information.
-Themes covered in this specialisation are international and corporate finance, accounting, risk management, external reporting and taxes, business communication and performance management.
+Themes covered in this specialization are international and corporate finance, accounting, risk management, external reporting and taxes, business communication and performance management.

 - Marketing & Sales

-The main themes covered in Marketing & Sales are entering new markets abroad, international account management, improving international sales, international marketing and E-commerce.
-In this specialisation you learn how a company can expand into the global marketplace by investigating crucial marketing and sales questions, such as: What do customers want?
+The main themes covered in Marketing & Sales are entering new markets abroad, international account management, improving international sales, international marketing, and E-commerce.
+In this specialization, you learn how a company can expand into the global marketplace by investigating crucial marketing and sales questions, such as: What do customers want?
 Which new markets are potentially interesting?
 You also study either Dutch, German, French or Spanish and learn to communicate in this language for business purposes.